 This is the key for me.
-I utilise my online banking app and set up direct debits to take money out of my current account and put it straight into my savings when I get paid.
+I utilise my online banking app and set up direct debits to take money out of my current account and out it straight into my savings when I get paid.

 For me, this becomes like another bill.
 I don’t even get to see that money, so I don’t miss it.
 I’ve got my budget for the month, so I know what I can afford to save.
 Plus even if saving that money means I’m a bit short that month it gives me a kick up the bottom to make some more.
 All the while knowing that I’ve already got that money saved.

 A classic!
 Get yourself a simple money box or jar.
-Every day empty the coins from your purse or wallet into it.
+Everyday empty the coins from your purse or wallet into it.
 That’s it!

-One month, I did this every day and by the end of the month, we had over £50 in there.
+One month, I did this everyday and by the end of the month we had over £50 in there.
 I hadn’t even noticed this money and was super happy to realise that I had another £50 to add to the savings total.

 A more extreme example of this is when my husband decided to chuck all his coins in a big tub for a year or so.
 We then forgot about this and eventually found it in our loft.
 Once we counted it out, we had over £200.
 It was an excellent amount of money to rediscover!

 It doesn’t matter what your goals are but when it comes to saving make sure you give yourself the best chance.
 You’ll soon find that you can save money fast.
-The strategies above work wonderfully with frugal living, so I urge you to give that a try too.

 Disclaimer: Remember the information you read here does not represent advice.
 Any ideas or suggestions are just that and may not work for you.
 Read the full disclaimer here.